srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/17-Create an Azure Policy.md

 6. Ensure your subscription is selected.
 Your subscription name might be different.
 Notice you can optionally scope the policy to a resource group.
 Leave the defaults and click **Select**.

     **Note**: A scope determines what resources or grouping of resources the policy assignment applies to.
-In our case we could assign this policy to a specific resource group, however we chose to assign the policy at subscription level.
+In our case we could assign this policy to a specific resource group, however, we chose to assign the policy at the subscription level.
 Be aware that resources can be excluded based on the scope configuration.
 Exclusions are optional.

     ![Screenshot of the Scope pane with field values filled in and the Select button highlighted. ](../images/1402.png)